hazae41/mc-blockregen/README.md

 # BlockRegenerator

-o more extra resources world!
+No more extra resources world!
 No more crappy world!